This article may contain compensated links. See our full disclosure here

 - Travel shop where you’ll find items mentioned in the show

 Prefer to read along as you listen?
 Below is a full transcript of our episode conversation.
-Unfortunately it does not pick up our lovely Australian and Scottish accents however!
+Unfortunately it does not pick up our lovely Australian and American accents however!

 Ciao and ben venuti to Untold Italy.
 I’m Josie and I’m Katy and we’re here to help you plan your trip to Italy.
 Between us, we have many years of travel experience and we want to help you uncover your own as yet untold stories and adventures in Italy.
 Each episode you’ll hear practical advice, tips, and ideas to help you plan your own trips to the magical land of history, stunning landscapes, and a whole lot of pasta.
 We’ll have interviews from experts and focus on local destinations and frequently asked questions about travel in Italy.
 Thanks for listening and make sure to subscribe to our show.
 Now let’s get started on your regular dose of Bella Italia